-- FMS-Taiwan SCORE was founded late after SCOPE; however, we have 18 Local Committees for you to choose as your research exchange program offering.
-To ensure the academic quality, we have about 50 contracts per year.
-For each research program, we provide you not only the professional professors but also several teaching assistants to help you to deal with the laboratory studies.
-Due to Taiwan’s education system restriction, we send students mostly in summer vacation (July and August).
-Surprisingly, we accept students’ application almost whole year to promote the excellent academic research environment of Taiwan.
-More than research affairs, FMS-Taiwan SCORE provides you proficient contact persons who can assist you to adapt the lifestyle in Taiwan.
-Our CPs are equipped with abundant traveling information about Taiwan, so they will be the best guides taking you sightseeing this island.
+- FMS-Taiwan SCORE was founded late after SCOPE; however, we have 17 Local Committees for you to choose from.
+To ensure academic quality, we have about 50 contracts per year.
+For each research programme, we provide you with not only the professional professors but also several teaching assistants to help you to deal with the laboratory studies.
+Due to education system restriction in Taiwan, we send students mostly in summer vacation (July and August).
+Although we do accept students’ application almost the whole year to promote the excellent academic research environment of Taiwan.
+More than research affairs, FMS-Taiwan SCORE provides you proficient contact persons who can assist you to adapt to the lifestyle in Taiwan.
+Our CPs are equipped with abundant travel information about Taiwan, so they will be the best guides to show you around this island.

 We are here proudly presenting our lovely committee SCOPE and SCORE, and invite you to visit Taiwan sincerely.
 Ready to experience an extremely passionated culture?
 You’re always the most welcome in Taiwan!

 The National Health Insurance program (NHI) was launched in March 1995 to look after the health of the entire population, creating the National Health Insurance Administration Ministry of Health and Welfare (NHIA) as the responsible agency for overall planning.
 The core value behind its founding two decades ago was to protect the public’s “health care equal rights” and “economic equal rights.”
-The emphasis on these two problem was to clarify and give a good solution to the causality between disease and poverty.
+The emphasis on these two problems was to clarify and give a good solution to the causality between disease and poverty.
 The Taiwanese healthcare system is characterised by good accessibility, comprehensive population coverage, short waiting times, low cost, and national data collection systems for planning and research.
 Worthy to mention, NHI systems are commonly typed in English, which enables incomings to easier getting in the situation.

 Equal Access to Medical Rights for All

-The NHI system is a compulsory insurance whose primary guiding principle is universal coverage and the right of everyone to receive equal medical services.
-As of July 1, 2006, there were some 22,374,752 persons enrolled,approximately 100% insured.
+The NHI system is compulsory insurance whose primary guiding principle is universal coverage and the right of everyone to receive equal medical services.
+As of 1 July 2006, there were some 22,374,752 persons enrolled, nearly 100% insured.
 And also, the economically disadvantaged individuals have unobstructed access to medical services because of insurance premium subsidies.

 Convenient Medical Care